codarrenvelvindron/codarren.github.io/_drafts/Importing_smartphone_ICTA_type_approval_Mauritius.md

 For all items having WiFi and Bluetooth options, ICTA clearance is needed to proceed with Customs clearance
 ```
-I was able to get clearance from ICTA.
+After some time, I was able to get clearance from ICTA.

 I'm going to show you how.